Search references for ROCKET. Phrases containing ROCKET

 NASA super heavy-lift expendable launch vehicle used in the Artemis Program

-spacecraft for missions to the Moon, on a trans-lunar injection trajectory.
+program, SLS is designed to launch the four-person Orion spacecraft.
 The rocket first launched in November 2022, carrying the uncrewed Artemis I mission

 Space_Launch_System